zachng1/netchat/readme.md

 # Network chat
 Just a basic network chat program built while learning about sockets in C.

+**Mostly surpassed by https://github.com/zachng1/chatroom which implements a basic GUI.
+However does not have the encryption available in this version yet.**

 ## Compatibility
 Uses Linux sockets for IPC, so probably won't work on Windows.
 (Considering changing from processes to threading though)